AkbasMesut/Hepsiburada/README.md

 #  Hepsiburada final case
    This is a selenium project includes two scenarios which implemented with POM design pattern.
+Tools :
+   - Selenium (4.5.3)
+   - Junit  (5.9.1)
+   - log4j (1.2.17)

 ## Test Steps
 - go to www.hepsiburada.com site
 - sign in your account